 - A few things you want to keep, like photographs, jewelry or other personal items.

 - Hide this bag somewhere the abuser will not find it.
-Try to keep it at a trusted friend or neighbor's house.
+Try to keep it at the home of a trusted friend or neighbor.
 Avoid using next-door neighbors, close family members, or mutual friends, as the abuser might be more likely to find it there.
 If you're in an emergency and need to get out right away, don't worry about gathering these things.
 While they're helpful to have, getting out safely should come first.

 - Hide an extra set of car keys in a place you can get to easily in case the abuser takes the car keys to prevent you from leaving.

 - Try to set money aside.
 If the abuser controls the household money, this might mean that you can only save a few dollars per week; the most important thing is that you save whatever amount you can that will not tip off the abuser and put you in further danger.
 You can ask trusted friends or family members to hold money for you so that the abuser cannot find it and/or use it.

 - If you have not worked outside of the home and worry about your ability to support yourself, try to get job skills by taking classes at a community college or a vocational school if you can.
 This may help you to get a job either before or after you leave so that you won't need to be financially dependent on the abuser.

 - Getting a protective order can be an important part of a safety plan when preparing to leave.
 Even if you get a protective order, you should still take other safety planning steps to keep yourself and your children safe.
 A legal protective order is not always enough to keep you safe.
 Locate your state in our Restraining Orders section to find out more information about getting a protective order.

 - Leave when the abuser will least expect it.
 This will give you more time to get away before the abuser realizes that you are gone.